MediaCrush/MediaCrush/docs/index.md

 ### Python

-* [PyCrush](https://github.com/MediaCrush/PyCrush) - Official API wrapper that makes the most out of each HTTP request.
+* [PyCrush](https://github.com/MediaCrush/PyCrush) - Official API wrapper that makes the most out of each HTTP request - MIT license

 ### JavaScript

-* [mediacrush.js](/docs/mediacrush.js) - Official JS library for working with MediaCrush in the browser
+* [mediacrush.js](/docs/mediacrush.js) - Official JS library for working with MediaCrush in the browser - MIT license

+### Java

+* [jCrush](https://github.com/hypereddie10/jCrush) - API wrapper written in (and for) Java - MIT license

 Note: We're looking for a node.js version of mediacrush.js.
 Interested in contributing one?
 Join us on IRC for a chat: [#mediacrush on irc.freenode.net](http://webchat.freenode.net/?channels=mediacrush&uio=d4).